datastewards.ie

 Open and transparent research practices are an important component of research integrity, and there has been an exponential increase in the diversity, size and speed of data being collected, and other research materials being generated across a broad range of disciplines.
 However, this growth has not been matched by a corresponding increase in the support available to researchers.
 Data stewards provide a critical role, ensuring that these various elements of the research process are produced to a high standard, and shared effectively and ethically. https://orcid.org/0000-0002-4049-993X

-Based in UCD Library I provide high level supports for researchers in UCD, I prepare guidance on RDM related UCD policies, procedures & resources, review Data Management Plans and provide specific advice on metadata and archiving or publishing of research data.
+Before joining HEAnet at the end of 2023, I was based in UCD Library for years providing high level supports for researchers in UCD, I prepare guidance on RDM related UCD policies, procedures & resources, review Data Management Plans and provide specific advice on metadata and archiving or publishing of research data.
 I work closely with colleagues in UCD Research, Research IT, UCD Data Protection, UCD Office of Research Ethics and NovaUCD in relation to intellectual property.
 I spend a good chunk of my time selling the idea of Open Research and FAIR data to researchers who are already overburdened with an excessive workload.
 Libraries have been organising and providing access to the world’s information for millennia so I feel we are ideally placed to apply these skills to the world of research data. https://orcid.org/0000-0002-1644-1236

 First of all, I’m not a data steward.
 I’m an epidemiologist and a statistician.
 In these roles I deal with lots of data.
 I spend most of my time either designing the studies that create it, or analysing it once created – but I also spend lots of time manipulating, organizing, describing, storing, and sharing data.
 Perhaps I’m a data steward after all. https://twitter.com/statsepi/status/1627619698891231232